DevExpress-Examples/asp-net-web-forms-grid-implement-select-all-feature/Readme.md

 <!-- default badges end -->
 # Grid View for ASP.NET Web Forms - How to implement the Select All feature

-This example demonstrates how to display the Select All check box in the Grid View control's column header.
+This example demonstrates how to display the Select All checkbox in the Grid View control's column header.

 ![Select All Rows](select-all.gif)

-In this example, the **Discontinued** column displays [check boxes](https://docs.devexpress.com/AspNet/11415/components/data-editors/checkbox) in its cells.
-Click a check box in a data cell to change the selection state of the corresponding row.
-Click the check box in the column header to send a callback to the server and change the selection state of all grid rows.
+In this example, the **Discontinued** column displays [checkboxes](https://docs.devexpress.com/AspNet/11415/components/data-editors/checkbox) in its cells.
+Click a checkbox in a data cell to change the selection state of the corresponding row.
+Click the checkbox in the column header to send a callback to the server and change the selection state of all grid rows.

 ## Files to Review